-Trichotomy: Beachhead for Gnostic Influences - Downplaying the mind, even denying its role, is a key element in disabling critical thinking.
+Trichotomy: Beachhead for Gnostic Influences (PDF)- Downplaying the mind, even denying its role, is a key element in disabling critical thinking.
 The popular belief that man is made up of three parts - body, soul and spirit- supports this denigration of the mind, which is deemed to be soulish, and therefore not spiritual.
 Kim Riddlebarger tackles this widespread misconception and shows how it leads to error.

 Abuse of authority is an integral part of spiritual abuse.
 Elders and "Leading Brothers" in the Assembly went far beyond the Scriptural limits of Church leadership.

 Authoritarianism in the Church - Steve Martin, brother of Dr. Paul Martin, founder of Wellspring Retreat, gives a well-reasoned and supported analysis of the growing problem of authoritarianism in churches.
 He also cites many excellent resources for further scriptural examination of this issue.
 (HT The Blog of Lema Nal.)

 Authority and Leadership - Danny Dixon, a former member and campus worker of the cultic International Church of Christ, examines the concept of church leadership from the original Greek texts, concluding that whenever leaders bind their opinions beyond the confines of the Scriptures they have assumed a role of authority that God has not given them.